 You are the key to your financial success or failure.

 I am not an expert on financial management.
-I know the facts by seeking forgiveness—wasting resources that were given to me by God.
+I know the facts by seeking forgiveness—yes, at one point, I wasted resources that were given to me by God.
 I track every penny that leaves my hands–hasty decisions always lead to regret.
-I practice temperance: The self-control that I am practicing, by limiting my purchases, have trickled down into every aspect of my life.
+I practice temperance-self control by limiting my purchases, and the practiced discipline has trickled down into every aspect of my life.

-1. The first step is to pray for guidance.
+1. The first step is to pray for guidance and insight on how your funds are being depleted.

 2. Phase 1: Declutter your home; how many clothes, shoes, and collections are in bags, or hidden from plain sight?